WestGrid/manitobaSummerSchool2018/index.md

 and cloud computing, parallel programming, Matlab, Python and scientific visualization.

 For full course details, please check [the program]({{ site.baseurl }}/1-program.html).
 We encourage anyone interested in building knowledge and skills for computational research to attend the school.
-All research disciplines and skill levels are welcome to register.
+Researchers in all disciplines and skill levels are welcome to register.

 <div class="toc" markdown="1">
 ## Contents: